 COMPREHENSIVE ECONOMIC DEVELOPMENT STRATEGY (CEDS)

 COMPREHENSIVE ECONOMIC DEVELOPMENT STRATEGY (CEDS) is the regional vision plan for the Lynchburg Region.
 It is a bold but achievable vision pushing our Region to think long term, work together and prosper.
 The CEDS brings together hundreds of volunteers to meet challenges of the future while building on our past successes.
 It is a partnership with the Lynchburg Regional Business Alliance and Virginia’s Region 2000 Local Government Council.
-You can become involved by completing the Leadership Sign-up form below.

 STRATEGIC VISION AND GOALS

 “Our vision is a prosperous, vibrant and inclusive Lynchburg Region recognized for the creativity of its workforce, the resilience of its economy, and its abundance of natural, cultural and education opportunities.”

 In November 2016, regional stakeholders completed the region’s five-year comprehensive economic development strategy (CEDS) by developing five goals and 11 initiatives deemed vital to spur the economic growth of the Lynchburg Region.
 The CEDS progress continues with regular meetings of the steering committee.
 It was decided the best plan of action to carry out the CEDS would be to develop smaller councils to execute the 11 key initiatives.
 Those councils have been formed and are meeting regularly.
 Below is an update from each: